rickybrown/BrilliantCMS/README.md

 ```

 ## TODO
 Tests, and bunch of stuff.
 I'll update as much as I can, as soon as I can.
-Open to contributions

 ## Screenshot
 ![Alt text](screenshot.png?raw=true "Remote Tool")